 Sleep Medicine Fellowship

-The program focuses on clinical sleep medicine, but a research or quality improvement project is required. activity is encouraged.
+The program focuses on clinical sleep medicine, but a research or quality improvement project is encouraged.
 Fellows participate in outpatient evaluations, inpatient consultations and polysomnographic assessment of a broad array of sleep disorders.

 This program is designed to prepare interested physicians to successfully complete the examination for board certification/added qualification in Sleep Medicine, which is granted by the candidate's primary ABMS board (ABIM/ABPN/ABP/ABO/ABFP).
 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).